How to Catch Whitebait – An Easy Beginner’s Guide with Allan Burgess

 Catching a feed

 Box nets, or set-nets as they are also known, are very popular.
 The main reasons being that they are highly productive and, most importantly, they are a passive whitebaiting method.
-Although it requires some strength to empty the net, it has the big advantage that, once setup, you can sit down and read a book or listen to the radio while the net does all the work.
-A trap in the box net prevents the bait from swimming backout.
+Although it requires some strength to empty the net, it has a big advantage that, once setup, you can sit down and read a book or listen to the radio while the net does all the work.
+A trap in the box net prevents the bait from swimming back out.

 To setup a box net you need a river bank that is stable and preferably has good sloping access.
-A steep bank makes fishing a box net impossible, or at the very least, a steep bank forces you to do do away with the gobys.
+A steep bank makes fishing a box net impossible, or at the very least, forces you to do away with the gobys (screens).

-Set nets and gobvs are a real hassle to cart around.
-A full size box net won’t fit in the boot of your car.
-Therefore you’ll need a roof-rack or a trailer just to get it from home to the river.
+Set nets and gobys are a real hassle to cart around.
+A full-size box net won’t fit in the boot of your car.
+Therefore you’ll need a roof rack or a trailer just to get it from home to the river.
 There are a few folding models available that have helped to alleviate this problem a little.

 Pole nets are by far the easiest to carry around and use.
-If you are a total beginner at whitebaiting a pole net is probaby the best place to start.
-With a pole net you can fish almost anywhere from the crashing surf to quiet tranquil streams and rivers.
+If you are a total beginner at whitebaiting a pole net is probably the best place to start.
+With a pole net, you can fish almost anywhere from the crashing surf to quiet tranquil streams and rivers.
 Not all of the long handle is used.
 Some of it acts as a counterbalance to the net.
-Pole nets are made with aluminum frames and poles so they are quite light weight for their size.
+Pole nets are made with aluminium frames and poles so they are light weight for their size.

-With the pole net, the pole is in two sections which are bolted together, and then bolted to the net frame.
+With the pole net, the pole is in two sections which are bolted together and then bolted to the net frame.
 This whole arrangement can be bolted together, or taken apart in seconds.
-The net together with a pair of six foot sections of pipe are much easier to transport.
+The net together with a pair of six-foot sections of pipe is much easier to transport.

 There are some specialist pole nets available that, believe it or not, are used to fish the crashing surf on shingle beaches such as at the mouth of the Rakaia River.
 These nets have short poles and small mouths to allow them to catch the waves.
 The net is rigid like a miniature box net on the end of a short pole.
 The method is obviously somewhat dangerous and I don’t recommend you try it if just starting out as a whitebaiter.
 For those who do a life-jacket is a sound investment.